Invoke Async Reactors

 An error occurred within Basis Theory's reactor execution framework when processing your request.
 For example, this can occur if the reactor code is invalid and fails to compile (JavaScript code is validated before being executed) resulting in a

-contain an invalid expression resulting in a400
+422error, or if the providedargscontain an invalid expression resulting in a400error. -

 An error occurred within your reactor code.
 For example, an HTTP call is made to an external API and they responded with an error, or a runtime error occurred within the code due to a bug.
 The following section details best practices when handling errors within reactor code.